Shopify/cli/.changeset/curvy-socks-itch.md

 '@shopify/app': patch
 ---

-Enable ui-extensions-servet-kit to send translated strings for the requested locales
+Enable ui-extensions-server-kit to send translated strings for the requested locales